 You will be asked to show your DePaul ID card.

 If you pass the LSP 121 proficiency exam, you will not receive course credit, but will have satisfied LSP 121 requirement.

 If you would like to make an appointment to take the exam or have any other questions about the exam please contact Mary Jo Davidson email@example.com.

 Create an Access database using one or more tables.

 Create an Access form and/or Access report.

 Perform a correlation between two sets of data.

 Understand risk theory and calculate true positives, false positives, etc.

 Create a basic algorithm, as might be used on a computer.

-LSP 121 Placement Test Sample Problems with Solutions
+LSP 121 Proficiency Test Sample Problems with Solutions